The Silence of the Lambs (film): Plot

 Starling deciphers "Louis Friend" as an anagram for "iron sulfide" (fool's gold) and confronts Lecter in his temporary cell at a Memphis courthouse.
-Lecter demands deeper revelations, offering a final cryptic clue—"we covet what we see every day"—before Starling, compelled by his probing, recounts a traumatic childhood incident: after her father's death, she lived on a relative's Montana farm, where she failed to save spring lambs from slaughter.
-Lecter intuits that saving Catherine might silence this trauma and, satisfied, returns the Buffalo Bill case files.
-That night, Lecter orchestrates a gruesome escape by using a piece of Chilton's pen to unlock his restraints and murder his two guards.
-He later peels the face off one of the guards and wears it as a disguise, fooling paramedics into wheeling him out of the building.
+Lecter demands deeper revelations and offers a cryptic clue—"we covet what we see every day"—before Starling recounts a traumatic childhood incident: after her father's death, she lived on a relative's Montana farm, where she failed to save spring lambs from slaughter.
+Lecter intuits that saving Catherine might silence this recurring trauma and, satisfied, returns the case files.
+That night, he uses a piece of Chilton's pen to unlock his restraints, murders two guards, and escapes in an ambulance disguised in a dead guard's uniform and skinned face.

-Analyzing Lecter's annotations, Starling deduces that Buffalo Bill knew his first victim, Frederika Bimmel, a tailor from Ohio, and independently follows the lead.
-At Bimmel's home, she finds unfinished dresses and patterns matching patches of skin removed from the victims, realizing that Bill seeks to construct a "suit" from human flesh and that he starves his captives to loosen their skin.
-Crawford cross-references Lecter's profile with records from sex-reassignment clinics and offender databases to identify Jame Gumb as the prime suspect.
-While Crawford's team raids Gumb's vacant Illinois residence, Starling interviews Bimmel's acquaintances, arriving at a house where Gumb poses as "Jack Gordon".
+Analyzing Lecter's annotations, Starling deduces that Buffalo Bill knew his first victim, Frederika Bimmel, a tailor from Ohio, and follows the lead.
+At Bimmel's home, she finds unfinished dresses and patterns matching patches of skin removed from the victims, realizing Bill seeks to construct a "suit" of human flesh and starves his captives to loosen their skin.
+Crawford cross-references Lecter's profile with names from Johns Hopkins and the Known Offenders database, identifying Jame Gumb as the prime suspect; the name is confirmed through LAX customs papers listing Gumb as the addressee of live death's-head moth caterpillars imported from Suriname.
+While Crawford's team raids Gumb's vacant Calumet City residence, Starling interviews Bimmel's acquaintances and arrives at a house where Gumb poses as "Jack Gordon".
 His façade crumbles when Starling spots a death's-head moth.

-Pursuing Gumb into his basement, Starling discovers Catherine trapped in a dry well.
-Gumb stalks her using night-vision goggles but betrays his position by cocking his revolver.
-Starling fires blindly, killing him.
-Catherine is rescued, and Starling graduates from the FBI Academy.
+Pursuing Gumb into his basement, Starling discovers Catherine trapped in the well.
+Gumb stalks Starling in complete darkness using night-vision goggles, but betrays his position by cocking his revolver; Starling fires instinctively and kills him.
+Catherine is rescued.

-During her graduation celebration, Lecter calls from an unnamed tropical location, asking Starling if "the lambs have stopped screaming."
-He assures her he has no intention of pursuing her, requesting that she return the favor—a vow she declines.
+Starling graduates from the FBI Academy.
+During the post-ceremony party, Lecter calls from an unnamed tropical location, asking whether "the lambs have stopped screaming."
+He assures her he has no intention of pursuing her and asks that she return the favor—a vow she declines.
 Lecter announces he is "having an old friend for dinner" before trailing Chilton into a crowd.